 People who are dedicated to one specific calling are fortunate in some ways and unfortunate in others.
 To be able to know so deeply that you have one direction and one destination is a good place to be in that you are able to put all your resources toward that end.
 Yet, it is also a tremendous risk.
 Think of academics who spend their early adult lives focused on being an expert in one field only to be denied tenure.
 Or athletes who train and push their minds and bodies to the brink nearly every day, but are not picked up by sponsors, don’t get signed by a professional team, fail the Olympic trials, or a sudden injury prevents them from ever practicing their sport again.
 Now they must reinvent themselves, and that takes time, energy, money, and the fortitude to put their past failures behind them and build a whole new life.

 Then there are people who feel pulled in every direction.
 They are confronted with a sea of options, and it leaves them with what psychologist Barry Schwartz would call a paradox of choice.
 They are provided with so many options that it somehow feels as if there is no option that suits them.
 Those people could spend a lifetime in existential quandary, feeling adrift and despondent.

-Picture a spectrum where on one side we have people who see how other people around them are serving their communities and follow their lead.
+Picture a spectrum.
+On one end we have people who see how other people around them are serving their communities and they follow their lead.
 They see the model that has proven to be successful and they use it to their advantage.
-On the other side of the spectrum, are people who can identify a need, see that perhaps no one has seen this need before, and blaze a new trail to satisfy that need.
+On the other end of the spectrum, are people who can identify a need, see that perhaps no one has seen this need before, and they blaze a new trail to satisfy that need.